Anirudh257/AttendingUnivesityOfCaliforniaAtRiverside/on-campus-jobs/README.md

 ## On campus Job Tips

-1. Best way to apply to for on campus jobs is via [Handshake](https://ucr.joinhandshake.com/)
+1. Best way to apply for on campus jobs is via [Handshake](https://ucr.joinhandshake.com/)

 2. **Dining job** is generally easier to get.

-3. **Readers/Graders job :** available in large numbers.
+3. **Readers/Graders job :** available in [large numbers](https://graduate.ucr.edu/list-projected-ta-positions).
 It involves grading the assignments of the courses.
 Tips to follow are:

    * Mail the professors, 15-20 days before start of quarter.